imdfl/create-yaspp/README.md

 ## Install procedure

+The rest of this document uses the `yarn` command.
+You can replace it with your favorite package runner, e.g. `npm run ...`.

-After the configuration is validated, `create-yaspp` performs the following actions:
+After the command line options are validated, `create-yaspp` performs the following actions:
+1. Prompt the user for an optioal data source for the site - file system folder or git repository.
 1. If a repository or a file system path were provided, clone/copy that data source into the `site` folder
-Otherwise create a sample site.
+Otherwise create a sample site under that folder.
 2. If a `yaspp.config.json` file is found in the root folder of the `site` folder, offer to use this configuration
 If no configuration is found or used, prompt the user for the required options.
 2. Clone the [`Yaspp`](https://github.com/imdfl/yaspp) project into the `yaspp` folder
 3. Save the configuration in `yaspp.config.json` under the project root.
 4. Copy default `.gitignore` and `package.json` to the project root, unless these files already exist.
 5. Setup the `yaspp` platform by running the required scripts there.

+## Post install

+See the [`Yaspp project`](https://github.com/imdfl/yaspp) for details about building and publishing a `yaspp` site.
+If the installation completed successfully, you should be able to test your site by running `yarn dev` in the project root or in the `yaspp` folder.